olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 is evolving at last.
 I'd warn you against integrated solutions (all-in-one lighting, camera, microphone) but it's possible a company like Elgato will come out a solution that does it all pretty well in the future.
+The most expensive single component is lighting which might surprise you, and you may find cheaper alternatives using LED work lamps with color temperature control but I haven't tried those out and would only encourage you to get a precise maximum lumen brightness output number before you settle for one.
+The most powerful LED work lamp I found on Amazon maxed out at 600 lumen, while the Key Light Air goes up to 1400.
+You won't need all that brightness but in my experience 800 to 1000 lumen is the sweet spot in most environments.

-The one-stop-shop doesn't exist quite yet, but I can tell you from experience that you can already communicate remotely with higher fidelity than the majority of office workers through the world did even before the pandemic.
+The one-stop-shop for remote communication gear doesn't exist quite yet, but even if *some* of the items listed here you'd communicate remotely with higher fidelity than the large majority of office workers worldwide did before the pandemic.
 While your three-dimensional presence will never be replaceable, it's possible for two-way communication to have an unprecendented amount of subtlety.

 ## Remote Presence